bellsociety/bellsociety.com/README.md

 Navigate to the `webscrape/` directory

-`cd webscrape`
+    cd webscrape

-Run the import data script after changing the `CLASS_YEAR` variable in the file
+Run the import data script after changing the `CLASS_YEAR` variable in the file and setting the `PATH_TO_CSV` to point to the path to your downloaded Excel sheet (in `.csv` format).

-`python3 import_data.py`
+    python3 import_data.py

 This script does most of the work for you -- it creates the relevant markdown files with everyone's bios.

-Images are trickier, however.
+Images, however, don't usually work as smoothly.
 See the comments in `import_data.py` for more information.
 You'll likely need to manually add some folks' images into the repository.